darahask/EduApp/README.md

 - Download the Repo or Clone it
 - Add google-services.json file in app folder
 - Open the downloaded Repo in Android Studio
-- Thats all you are good to go.
+- That's all you are good to go!

 # Upcoming Features

-* Notifications
+* Notifications and remainders
-* Improving the Ui Flow and adding more HOTs and materials
+* Improving the UI Flow and adding more HOTs and materials
-* Chatrooms, Following a User Mechanism
+* Chat rooms, following a user mechanism
+* Guidance and counselling feature
 * Adding a feature where people can find Tutors nearby.